Zach McKinstry Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

+- The pitching staff for the White Sox has a collective 9.4 K/9, the second-best in MLB.

-- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.91).
+- The White Sox have a 4.95 team ERA that ranks 26th among all MLB pitching staffs.

-- The White Sox give up the fourth-most home runs in baseball (186 total, 1.4 per game).
+- White Sox pitchers combine to allow the fourth-most home runs in baseball (195 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.